kuovonne/airtableBlock-markdownConverter/readme.md

 # Markdown to Html Converter

-Type Markdown in Airtable, preview as HTML, and save the HTML in another field for publishing.
+Type Markdown in (Airtable)[http://airtable.com/], preview as HTML, and save the HTML in another field for publishing.

 ## What this Block Does